How Long Does It Take to Get an OPT Card?

 Most OPT registrants have bachelor’s or master’s degrees in technology, engineering, or business, and more than 50% have a master’s degree.

-According to USCIS, the processing period for an OPT EAD card could last up to 30 days from the time of acceptance.
-Nevertheless, a majority of cards arrive around 7–10 days.
-Your OPT application is expected to take 90–120 days in total.
-You may open an account with USCIS to check the status of your application.
+According to the USCIS, the processing period for an OPT EAD card could last up to 30 days from the time of acceptance.
+Nevertheless, a majority of cards arrive within 7–10 days.
+An OPT application is expected to take 90–120 days in total.
+It could be helpful to open an account with the USCIS to check the status of your application.

-As mentioned earlier, USCIS does not permit registrants to pay money for accelerated processing or a promise of adjudication by a specific date.
-Instead, USCIS accepts requests for expedited processing of timely-filed petitions that meet certain stringent conditions.
+As mentioned earlier, the USCIS does not permit registrants to pay for accelerated processing or a promise of adjudication by a specific date.
+Instead, the USCIS accepts requests for expedited processing of timely-filed petitions that meet certain stringent conditions.

-Although the method of applying for and acquiring work permission may look overwhelming, this advice is aimed at making the journey of beginning your new life in the United States as simple as possible.
-Some of the greatest programs in the world are available in American institutions and colleges.
-Studying in the United States on a visa offers its own set of advantages.
+Although the method of applying for and acquiring work permission may look overwhelming, this article is aimed at making the journey as simple as possible.
 Register for your OPT EAD today and pave the way for a brighter tomorrow!